JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 Ave and her best friend Katie lived for many years as nuns in a convent in Nimbschen.
 But one day the two women and several other nuns decided they must flee the convent for the city of Wittenberg so that they could worship the Lord in a way pleasing to him.

-Ave and Katie both eventually married.
-Ave moved away from Wittenberg, while Katie remained in the city with her new husband, Dr. Martin Luther.
-Over the years the women wrote each other many letters and remained close friends, “sisters in the Lord.”
+After their respective marriages, Ave moved away from Wittenberg, while Katie remained in the city with her new husband, Dr. Martin Luther.
+Over the years, the women wrote each other many letters and remained close friends and “sisters in the Lord.”

 • 208 pages